For JUPAS admission requirements, please refer to the information from the Office of Admissions and Financial Aid

 Important Dates (admission talk, interviews, etc)

-Admission talks will be held during the CUHK Orientation Day (a weekend in October) and S6 Consultation Day (a weekend in May) which are organized by the Chinese University of Hong Kong.
+Admission talks will be held during the CUHK Orientation Day (on 16 October 2021) and S6 Consultation Day (a weekend in May) which are organized by the Chinese University of Hong Kong.

 Admission interview will usually be held after the release of the HKDSE results.
 Please note that only students who put our programme as Band A choice will be invited for interview.